cits3007/cits3007.github.io/src/faq.md

 - Blackboard LMS doesn't allow for (complete or partial) automatic marking of coding-based questions, but Moodle does.
+- Blackboard LMS content is only available to enrolled students.
+  By publishing the unit content as a website,
-- Blackboard LMS content isn't publicly published, but GitHub sites are, and this content might be useful even to someone not doing the unit.
+  I can make potentially useful content available even to someone not enrolled in the unit.

 [lms-so-bad]: https://www.pathwright.com/blog/why-is-your-schools-lms-so-bad